f0e/vs-frameblender/README.md

 # vs-frameblender
-Modified version of VapourSynth's AverageFrames
+Modified version of VapourSynth's AverageFrames which allows for more weights